HilaryOkonkwo/lighhub/README.md

-# lighhub
+#   TimeCart
-A simple MERN stack application for managing an online store of electrical lamps and bulbs.
+A simple MERN stack application for managing an online store of wrist watches.
 Supports full CRUD operations for product name, image, and price.